 Meth Addiction Facts

-The following are meth addiction facts, relevant to people in cities throughout Colorado such as Colorado Springs, Boulder, and Denver, as well as the nation.
+The following are meth abuse and addiction facts, relevant to people in cities throughout Colorado such as Colorado Springs, Boulder, and Denver, as well as the nation.

 - People who use meth can suffer from many long-term health problems including severe weight loss and malnutrition, dental problems, sores from scratching, anxiety, confusion and violent behavior